jdreux/streamUR/README.md

 ## Asset Manager

-It is intuitive to use streamur as a powerful asset manager, easily allowing to minify and gzip resources.
+It is intuitive to use streamur as a powerful asset (javascript & css) manager, easily allowing to minify and gzip resources.

 Use the `streamur.stream` method to create new streams that map to your resources.